 As long as your death benefit is passed on to your selected beneficiary, they will not have to pay taxes and can use that amount to reduce debts from your estate or relieve the financial stress that comes from everyday expenses.

 Life insurance is not taxed as long as a beneficiary is named.
-Even though you may have beneficiaries for your estate tied into your last will, they are not the same as beneficiaries for your life insurance policy.
+Even though you may have beneficiaries for your estate tied into your last will, click here to know about how to create a will, they are not the same as beneficiaries for your life insurance policy.
 Those for your life insurance policy are separate and cannot be changed with your last will.

 When creating a life insurance policy, it’s critical to select a beneficiary, as failure to do so could transfer the death benefit into your estate where it is subject to taxes.
 Not only do you need to appoint a beneficiary when signing up for your plan but also keep your plan up to date, adding a new one if your chosen beneficiary passes.